Cookie consent

 The goal

 Make your CV easy to parse and fast to scan.
-If a recruiter can not find proof in 10-20 seconds, the ATS score will not save you.
+If a recruiter can not find proof in 10-20 seconds, keyword density will not save you.

 The Checklist